Les Liaisons Dangereuses (play): 2012 Sydney Theatre Company

-2016 revival
+2016 West End/Broadway revival

 The play was revived at the Donmar Warehouse in the winter of 2015–16, the first time it had received a major outing in London since its 1986 premiere, directed was Josie Rourke and starring Dominic West as Valmont and Janet McTeer as Madame de Merteuil.
 The production transferred to Broadway in a limited engagement with McTeer joined by Liev Schreiber and Mary Beth Peil as Madame de Rosemonde.
 The play opened at the Booth Theatre on October 30, 2016 and closing earlier on January 8, 2017 (rather than on January 22.)

+2026 West End revival

+A new revival of the play, directed by Marianne Elliott, opened at the National Theatre - Lyttleton on 21 March 2026 and closed on 6 June.
+The production starred Aidan Turner as Valmont and Lesley Manville (who appeared in the play's original production) as Madame de Merteuil.
+Like many productions at the National Theatre, the show was filmed and subsequently released in select cinemas.